Frequently Asked Questions

 Messaging

-Service Nodes are the community-operated nodes which make up the Oxen Network.
-There are currently over 1,000 nodes in the network.
-These Service Nodes are responsible for storing and routing your Session messages.
-You can read more about Service Nodes over at Service Node documentation.
+Session Nodes are the community-operated nodes which make up the Session Network.
+There are currently over 1,500 nodes on the network.
+Session Nodes are responsible for validating transactions and data (such as messages) for the Session Network.
+You can read more about Session Nodes here.

 When you send a message, it is sent to your recipient’s swarm.
-A swarm is a group of Oxen Service Nodes tasked with temporarily storing messages for retrieval by the recipient at a later point.
+A swarm is a group of Session Nodes tasked with temporarily storing messages for retrieval by the recipient at a later point.

 No, your messages are not stored on a blockchain.
 Messages are stored by swarms, and are deleted after a fixed amount of time (called the “time-to-live”, or TTL).